Download This Bill in Microsoft Word format

 Indicates New Matter

-Sponsors: Senators Campbell, Massey, J. Matthews, Shealy, Gambrell, Nicholson, Williams, Grooms, Allen, Talley and Rice
+Sponsors: Senators Campbell, Massey, J. Matthews, Shealy, Gambrell, Nicholson, Williams, Grooms, Allen, Talley, Rice and Turner

 Document Path: l:\council\bills\bbm\9617dg17.docx